eruption-project/eruption/docs/ARCHITECTURE.md

 ### Systems Architecture

-Eruption is split into multiple independent processes, `eruption` the core daemon that handles hardware access running as `root`, and multiple session daemons, most notably `eruption-audio-proxy` that provides audio related functionality to the core daemon, and `eruption-process-monitor` that is able to automatically switch profiles based on system usage.
-Both of the session daemons run as the respective logged-in user.
+Eruption is split into multiple independent processes: `eruption`, the core daemon that handles hardware access running as `root`, and multiple session daemons, most notably `eruption-audio-proxy` that provides audio related functionality to the core daemon, and `eruption-process-monitor` that is able to automatically switch profiles based on system usage.
+Both of these session daemons run as the respective logged-in user.

 The different processes communicate using multiple different IPC mechanisms like `D-Bus` and network sockets (IP and UNIX domain sockets).